 Toys are readily available today and it’s estimated that around $1 billion is spent in Australia annually on retail toy sales.
 The need to keep buying toys for children can stems from parents needing to fulfil a personal need, feelings of guilt or just wanting the ‘perceived best’ for the child.

 Obviously this overconsumption is having an impact on the environment.
-If 2.5 million Aussies are going out once o month to buy toys (average of $80), imagine what’s happening worldwide.
-Excess toys are finding their way to charity shops and landfill.
+If 2.5 million Aussies are going out once a month to buy toys (average of $80), imagine what’s happening worldwide.
+Excess toys are finding their way to charity shops and landfill

-Research tells us children have a happier and healthier play time with fewer toys.
+Research tells us children have happier and healthier play time with fewer toys.
 The more toys you give them, the less creative they may feel.
-When buying toys, make conscious purchases, going for quality over quantity and being aware of the environmental impact of your toy purchase.
+So when buying toys, make conscious purchases, go for quality over quantity and be aware of the environmental impact of your toy purchase.

 Encourage your child/ren to choose toys to donate to favourite charity shops.
 Choose toys that aren’t broken.
-Ask children to wash toys their toys before taking them to the charity shop.
-A nice way to say farewell.
+Ask children to wash their toys before taking them to the charity shop.
+An excellent way to say farewell.

 Store all excess toys and bring them out occasionally.
 Rotation is about not having all the toys out all the time.
 When you bring them out, children feel like they’re new again.

 If toys are too destroyed or damaged to donate, make new things from old.
-Create fun things for the garden such as concrete teddy bears, funky doll stepping stones or garden pots.
-You’ll find more garden ideas here.
-If you want to make stepping stones, check out this post.
-A great way to repurpose little toys and broken cups.
+Create fun stuff for the garden, such as concrete teddy bears, funky doll stepping stones or garden pots.
+A great way to repurpose little toys and broken cups

 How to make a concrete teddy bear

-If you have too many old teddy bears and not sure what to do with them, make concrete teddy bear pots for the garden.
+If you have too many old teddy bears and are unsure what to do with them, make concrete teddy bear pots for the garden.
 You can make 2 types of concrete teddy bears, a solid one or one that holds plants.

-If you want one that holds plants you will need to make holes in the teddy bear.
+If you want one that holds plants, you must make holes in the teddy bear.
 Warning: Some children may get distressed if you take scissors to a teddy bear.
 Make holes without children present.